mediaexplorer74/PlatformerMini/README.md

 ## Features / My experimentation(s)
 - Min.
 Win.
 OS Build descreased to 10240 (Astoria Compatibility)
-- Not tweaked Monogame 3.8 library used (it reduces project size, but so many UI stranges)
+- My tweaked Monogame library used (it veery inflate project codebase, but gives some UI improvements)
 - On Lumia 950, app starts; On Lumia 640 it no operable without PC connected/debug mode :( On Lumia 640 "Astoria" project deployable but app no operable (failed on start)
 - Design folder added (use it via LDtk level editor)
 - Level 3 (Draft) added for my better game mechanics exploring ;)